nrdave/dotfiles/README.md

 My current window manager on Arch Linux.

 I'm not gonna bother describing an entire window manager config here, but it's mostly just the defaults with a custom background and changing the launcher to `fuzzel`.
+I also added a screenshot mode based on a config I found online - enter it using Super+P

+Dependencies:

+- fuzzel
+- grim (in conjunction with slurp, screenshotting)
+- slurp